anatolian/archaeological-survey-location-collector/app/src/main/res/README.md

 - Splash screen
   - activity_splash.xml

-- Records list screen
+- Finds and Paths list screen
   - activity_main.xml - The template for the screen.
 Defines the toolbar and the two floating action buttons for settings and new.
   - content_main.xml - The content that appears in the screen, which in this case is a list
-    - bucket_list_entry.xml - The layout of each element that appears in the list
+  - bucket_list_entry.xml - The layout of each find that appears in the list
+  - paths_list_entry.xml - The layout of each path that appears in the list

+- Paths list screen
+  - activity_

-- Data entry screen
+- Find entry screen
-  - activity_data_entry.xml - The template for the screen containing the toolbar, and placeholder for content
+  - activity_data_entry.xml - The template for the screen containing the toolbar and placeholder for content
-  - content_data_entry.xml - A scrollable layout with fields to take input from the user
+  - content_data_entry.xml - A scrollable layout with fields to take find input from the user
+  - connection_settings_dialog.xml - Window containing field for configuring the Reach connection settings

+- Path entry screen
+  - activity_path_entry.xml - The template for the screen containing the toolbar and placeholder for content
+  - content_data_entry.xml - A layout with fields to take path input from the user
+  - connection_settings_dialog.xml

+- Sync screen
+  - activity_sync.xml - The template for the sync screen